uscensusbureau/data-futures/_pages/home.md

 	  </h4>
 	  <div id="a1" class="usa-accordion__content usa-prose">
 	    <p>
-	    	 Phase One projects are selected based on ideas submitted by Census Bureau staff.
+	    	 Phase 1 projects are selected based on ideas submitted by Census Bureau staff.
 This phase accounts for approximately 160 hours of staff time for the entire project team and is meant to determine, after conversations with experts at the Census Bureau, if the idea is worth additional funding and research.
 In this phase, the goals are to determine the following:
 	    </p>
 	    <ul>
 	    	<li>